Klosmi/html-basics/JS-basic.md

   💡 What does invoke mean?
    JavaScript Function Invocation is used to __executes the function code__ and it is common to use the term “call a function” instead of “invoke a function”. __The code inside a function is executed when the function is invoked__.
-   ([caling vs invoking](https://stackoverflow.com/questions/50884893/calling-vs-invoking-a-function): it is more a semantic difference)
+   ([caling vs invoking](https://stackoverflow.com/questions/50884893/calling-vs-invoking-a-function): it is more a semantic, subtle difference).
+*When you call a function, you are directly telling it to run.
+When you invoke a function, you are letting something to run it.*

 <br>